STAT545-UBC-hw-2018-19/hw02-YuHsiangLo/hw02_Explore_Gapminder_and_use_dplyr.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-...This also gives you the data type associated with each variable.
+This also outputs the data type associated with each variable.

 Explore individual variables
 ----------------------------

-Suppose that we are interested in the variables `country` and `lifExp`.
+-   Suppose that we are interested in the variables `country` and `lifExp`.
 We might want to know the number of the countries included in this data set or the range of life expectancy.

-For the fist piece of information, we can check the unique, possible values the variable `country` can take by using:
+-   For the fist piece of information, we can check the unique, possible values the variable `country` can take by using:

 ``` r
 unique(gapminder$country)